 2007 • 2008 • 2009 • 2010 • 2011 • 2012 • 2013 • 2014

-In a nutshell: This article is an overview of your SUV's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your truck's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Chevy or GMC SUV.

 GM's full-size family of SUVs has long been a favorite of big families, outdoor enthusiasts, and hyper-observant men in dark suits and sunglasses.
 The're comfortable, capable, and thoroughly practical for anyone who needs this much SUV.
 No wonder they've become a (pardon us) suburban staple.

 The Suburban/Yukon XL/etc. is a big vehicle.
 Really big.
 If you have more people to move than this vehicle can hold, you need to buy a passenger van.
 If you have more stuff, you need to rent a box truck.
 For most people, though, there's more than enough space in these trucks to haul everything that matters in comfort and style.
 By any name, the Suburban is a classic piece of American automotive design.

 The Tahoe and Yukon are (slightly) smaller than the Suburban and the aptly named Yukon XL.
 Stereo-wise, there's almost no difference between them, so we've lumped them all together in one super-sized article.
 The factory stereos were adequate, but there's plenty of room for improvement.
 Thankfully, these trucks are generally easy to work on, and there's a lot of aftermarket gear available.

 The Tahoe/Yukon/Suburban's rather basic base radio (Crutchfield Research Photo)